-The little Monster Ned has reappeared after a few weeks of been AWOL and doing untold things, after hearing the news the other day he might have gone up to his old playground Beechworth?
+The little Monster Ned has reappeared after a few weeks of been AWOL and doing untold things,

 Can you help us find him?

 Win a $50 Bistro voucher if you can provide a Photo of you at the same spot.

 You must “like” us on facebook to enter the Competition

 Friday Night is Bingo Night:

 Come and Play a Great Game that's been continuously played Since the 16th Century and then all over the world and still holds great excitement with Nev "the over the top MC" and all the other friendly Bingo folk, From 8pm in our Function Room Prizes start from $20 up to $200 and meats tray to win , Don't worry if you do not know how to play they will teach you how to play in a short time, so come in and Learn How to Play from the best in Wangaratta.